Bayesian inference for spatio-temporal spike-and-slab priors: Inference Using Spatio-temporal Priors

 \subsection{The Expectation Propagation Framework}

-In this section we briefly review expectation propagation for completeness.
+In this section, we briefly review expectation propagation for completeness.
 Expectation propagation (EP) \citep{Minka01, opper2000gaussian} is a deterministic framework for approximating probability distributions.
-Consider a probability distribution over the variables $\x \in \left\lbrace x_1, x_2, \hdots, x_D \right\rbrace$ that factorizes into $N$ components
+Consider a probability distribution over the variable $\x \in \mathbb{R}^D$ that factorizes into $N$ components

 where $\x_i$ is taken to be a subvector of $\x$.
-EP takes advantage of this factorization and approximates $f$ with a function $Q$ that shares the same factorization
+EP takes advantage of this factorization and approximates $f$ with a distribution $Q$ that shares the same factorization

 EP approximates each \textit{site term} $f_i$ with a (scaled) distribution $\tilde{f}_i$ from the exponential family.
-Since the exponential family is closed under products, the approximation $Q$ will also be in the exponential family.
+Since the exponential family is closed under products, the \textit{global approximation} $Q$ will also be in the exponential family.
 Consider the product of all $\tilde{f}_i$ terms except the $j$'th term